-My mom is about to turn eighty-eight, and dementia has erased her appreciation for savory foods, but her love for empanadas lives on in her daughters and grandchildren, and here is my attempt at writing the beef empanada page in her cookbook.
+My mom is about to turn eighty-eight, and her love of empanadas lives on in my sister and me, and in our children.
+Here’s my attempt at writing the beef empanada recipe that should go in her cookbook.

 - 2 Tbsp olive oil